Ecwid/ecwid-api-docs/includes/_authentication.md

 Parameter | Description
 --------- | -----------
-code | If the user successfully authorizes the application, the query contains the code parameter.
-That is a temporary key that the app will exchange to its own access token on the next step error | If the user does not allow authorization to the application, query parameters indicate the user canceled authorization in error field
+code | If the user successfully authorizes the application, the query will contain the `code` parameter.
+That is a temporary code that your app should exchange to an access token.
+This code can be used only once and lives for a few minutes so your app should request the token as soon as it gets the code.
+See the Authorization step #3 for the details. error | If the user does not allow authorization to the application, query parameters indicate the user canceled authorization in error field